woss/fork-polkadot-js-api/substrate/extrinsics.md

 ### transfer(new: `T::AccountId`, index: `T::AccountIndex`)
 - **interface**: api.tx.indices.transfer
 - **summary**:   Assign an index already owned by the sender to another account.
-The balance reservation is effectively transfered to the new account.
+The balance reservation is effectively transferred to the new account.

   The dispatch origin for this call must be _Signed_.